trinerye/visual_analytics_2024/assignment_1/readme.md

 - **image_search_with_cv2.py:** Creates a normalized color histogram for each flower, calculates the distances between the target flower and the dataset, and returns the closest matches to the target flower.

-- **image_search_with_knn.py:** Extracts features from each image in the dataset and uses the``kneighbors()`` function to calculate the distances between the target flower and the dataset to find the nearest neighbors.
+- **image_search_with_knn.py:** Extracts features from each image in the dataset and uses the ``NearestNeighbors()`` classifier to calculate the distances between the target flower and the dataset to find the nearest neighbors.

 ### Data